-How often have you heard this?
 How many times per day do you think your employees receive this response from a patient?
 Is it that big of a stretch that people think computers are omniscient?
-They can do a great many things but sadly, mind-reading and delivering all pertinent information in the blink of an eye are just not possible.

 Poor historians and uneducated patients make good customer service challenging in a very different way.
 It’s hard to imagine how people can know so little about themselves and the medical process.
 Even in the absence of a mental disorder, patient information can be inaccurate and incomplete which presents a problem for your employees.
 Patience is key here, take it slow, breathe through the frustration, and get creative!

 Go in-depth with our article on burnout in 2021: